timescale/docs/timescaledb/tutorials/grafana/visualizations/candlestick.md

 * `$bucket_interval`: the interval size to pass to the `time_bucket` function when aggregating data.

-To learn more about adding variables to Grafana, be sure to check out this tutorial

 ## Create a candlestick with raw data
 Once you have the data and completed the prerequisites, we can create a Candlestick visualization using the raw stock tick data in the table `stocks_real_time`.